Gomer0319/Armada_Tesda_WF/Week 3/01-Day 1/03-Data_types.md

 ### **Unpacking JavaScript Data Types – The Building Blocks of Logic**

-#### **Developmental Outcomes:**
+#### **Learning Objectives:**

 By the end of this lesson, trainees will be able to:

-1. Identify the various data types in JavaScript and their purposes.
+1. Identify the various data types in JavaScript and explain their purposes.
-2. Understand the difference between primitive and reference data types.
+2. Differentiate between primitive and reference data types.
 3. Use the `typeof` operator to inspect data types.
-4. Apply data types effectively in solving real-world problems.
+4. Apply data types effectively to solve real-world problems.

 ---